Back home

 Why this exists

-The Philippines has world-class hazard data — and a 100-fold gap between who can use it and who needs to.
+The Philippines has world-class hazard data, with a 100-fold gap between who can use it and who needs to.

 The blind spot